Last Updated on

 - Use disposable containers to bring the meal – this keeps the recipients from having to wash and return dishes.
-Purchase simple plastic containers or foil dishes at your local discount or “dollar store”, save jars and plastic containers from store-bought foods (Costco-size containers are useful), get bulk packs of foil pans on Amazon, or include a complete set of food storage containers as a gift.
+Purchase simple plastic containers or foil dishes at your local discount or “dollar store”, save jars and plastic containers from store-bought foods (Costco-size containers are useful), get bulk packs of foil pans, or include a complete set of food storage containers as a gift.
 Be sure to note that you do not need the containers back.

 - Consider including paper plates and plastic utensils so there are no dishes to wash